konradzagozda/blog/README.md

 ![Desktop Article](docs/images/desktop_article.png)

-## Infrastructure

-The infrastructure is managed using Terraform and includes:

-- S3 bucket for static website hosting
-- CloudFront distribution for content delivery
-- ACM certificate for HTTPS
-- Required IAM roles and policies

 ## CI/CD & Deployment

 The site uses GitHub Actions for continuous integration and deployment.
 When changes are pushed to the main branch, the pipeline automatically: